yuvalbir10/Trustworthy-Machine-Learning-EX1/README.md

 for untargeted case we will consider loss as ```loss = self.loss_func(outputs, y)```, so minimizing the 'loss' later will maximize the ```self.loss_func(outputs, y)``` so that we will get further from the original true class.

 to optimise the running time, i ran the attack on the whole batch of images and not on each image seperately by taking gradient of the sum of the losses (over the whole batch).
-This it legal because the the images in 16-image ```adv_samples``` batch are independent of each other (in context of the gradient calculation).
+We need to take the sum (and not the average) because the the images in 16-image ```adv_samples``` batch are independent of each other (in context of the gradient calculation).

 ```
 White-box attack: